The 5 Types Of Franchises You Could Own

 The ideal candidate for a business format franchise has the following characteristics:

-- You have or can access the capital necessary to pay the franchise fee and other startup costs.
+- You have the capital necessary to pay the franchise fee and other startup costs

-- You do not have to worry about sales, marketing, or any other customer-facing aspect of the business.
+- No need to worry about sales, marketing, or any other customer-facing aspects

 - Fluctuations in raw material and energy costs can cut into your profit margin.